schneyra/martinschneiderme-11ty/website/articles/25-two-point-zero/index.md

 ## Some things for the future

-I've removed the blogroll for now, but I'm planning the page back in a new way.
-The current approach with a computed OPML-file didn't feel right after I've started to subscribe to more sites in the last months.
-I'm also planning to build a "projects" page to show some of the things that I'm working on from time to time.
+I'm planning to build a "projects" page to show some of the things that I'm working on from time to time.
+I'd also really like to have a "/uses" and a "/now" page in the future.
+I think it's more a question of finding a nice design than the content for those pages.

 But for now I'm happy with the results of my work of the last months.
 So I'm quickly merging the changes before I throw everything away for the third time and start redesigning again.
 To be completely honest, this has not turned out as that masterpiece of web development that I might have dreamed about.
 But where's the fun if there's nothing to refactor?